 - Explains the processes inherent in the protein quality control for pathogenesis and complications of cardiometabolic diseases

-- Provides knowledge from internationally recognized contributors in the field, covering the role of autophagy in various components of cardiometabolic diseases
+- Provides knowledge from internationally recognized contributors in the field

-- Incorporates a translational approach, covering the basic cellular biology of autophagy, presenting the role of autophagy regulation for both pathogenesis and complication of cardiometabolic diseases, and discusses how these mechanisms can be targeted for therapeutic regimen for cardiometabolic diseases
+- Incorporates a translational approach, covering the basic cellular biology of autophagy and presenting the role of autophagy regulation for both pathogenesis and complication in cardiometabolic diseases

 Researchers from both academia and industry working in the field of cardiovascular disease and biomedical sciences, medical practitioners, pharmaceutical industry workers, and health professional students